Here are my views on presenting the past from slightly different perspectives many years apart.

 PITCH IT AT THE RIGHT LEVEL.
 How you present the material, and what material you include will be different for different audiences.
 Visitors might need famous names, while local residents will like obscure details.
 Experts will know all the technical jargon, students will want it explained, but the general public can live without it.
 The level of familiarity your audience has with a site or a time period will slightly change what material you include in the tour.

 CHRONOLOGY VERSUS GEOGRAPHY.
 A happy day it is when a walk you lead provides locations in chronological order.
 It has only happened to me a couple of times.
 Usually the material is all over the place.
 Either a theme, chronology or narrative is needed to pull it all together.
 With a city which has a diverse history there may not seem to be an immediate theme, but one may emerge as you work up the material in to the tour.
 Also, not every stop needs to be part of the theme, odd random stops or material for contrast adds a bit of spice.
-And despite how in-depth your knowledge is of the chronology or story of the locations, you will need to simplify it for the audience to grasp it.
-They need something simple to hold in their minds to hold all the stuff you are telling them together in their minds.
+And despite how in-depth your knowledge is of the chronology or story of the locations, you will need to simplify it for the audience to grasp it and orientate themselves.
+They need something simple to hold all the stuff you are telling them together in their minds.
 A flyer with a timeline, map or family tree can help with this, if you think it is necessary for the walk you are doing.

 THE BIG PICTURE WITH ILLUSTRATIVE DETAILS.
 Summarise the history.
 Paint a broad impression.
 It is OK to leave some of the complexity out.
 Details are required as well to illustrate boarder points and to make it local.
 But do avoid too many details.
 People the past.
 Putting personalities in along with the details brings it too life more, even if the names are unknown.
 On a more minor point, if you have a list such as all the owners of a house, or all the finds found on a dig, you could show the whole thing but just pick out a few from that list.
 They don’t need to hear it all, or have time to read it, but they will appreciate at a glance how much more could be said and that you are just picking out the highlights.

 DEALING WITH QUOTES.
 Always read quotes even if you know them by heart.
 It makes it clear to the audience that you are quoting, and that these are not your own words.
-Note the source, even if you don’t need to say what it, as someone may ask.
+Note the source, even if you don’t need to say what it is, as someone may ask.
 An exception to this is poetry.
 Some bits of poetry do work well recited from memory if you can do it well.

 NARROW OR BROAD.
 With the material you are aiming for a centre point between the local and specific, against the wider contextual and global.
 Too far to either extreme and you will lose people through seemingly irrelevant generalities or obscure specifics.
 The balance point will vary for the type of group on the tour.

 AMBIGUITY IS AN ASSET.
 When everything is known, or rather the impression is given that everything is known, about a site or a person connected with a site, it can sometimes be a bit flat when explaining it.
 On the other hand, a site with multiple possible interpretations is not a problem but an opportunity for creative engagement.
-Your audience isn’t being told the answer, they have the option to make up their minds.
+Your audience isn’t being told the answer, they have the option to make up their own minds.
 However, do not over load them with too much detail, just summarise the various options.
-In the odd case when there are no established opinions about what something might be at all this is OK, but it doesn’t really engage so well as there is less to get their minds going.
+In the odd case when there are no established opinions about what something might be at all this is OK, but it doesn’t really engage so well as having a series of choices as there is less to get their minds going.

 HAVING A LAUGH.
 Comedy doesn’t necessarily diminish the importance of the material being communicated.
 It is not a bad in itself but be sensitive as you might be mocking something some of your audience are passionate about.
 Don’t go too far.
 Also, this is not stand-up comedy, it’s a tour.
 The site and its history are more important than the gags.
 Use them sparingly and either make the jokes good or really bad!
 The occasional gag does raise people’s attention levels when they may be drifting off.
 That is why politicians use them in speeches.